truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 Type the passphrase and click **SUBMIT**.
 To unlock child datasets, set the **Unlock Children** checkbox.
 Child datasets that inherited the parent dataset's encryption settings unlock when the parent unlocks.
-Users can unlock child datasets with different passphrases as the parent simultaneously by entering their passphrases.
+At the same time, users can unlock child datasets with passphrases that differ from the parent by entering the child passphrases.

 Two confirmation windows display.
 Click **CONTINUE** to confirm you want to unlock the datasets or **CANCEL** to exit and keep the datasets locked.
-A second confirmation window displays confirming the datasets are unlocked.
+A second confirmation window displays confirming the datasets unlocked.
 Click **CONTINUE** to close the second confirmation window.

 ![StoragePoolsDatasetUnlockSuccess](/images/CORE/12.0/StoragePoolsDatasetUnlockSuccess.png "Dataset Unlock Success")